 The Province of British Columbia has prohibited the export of a portion of softwood logs in order to protect its domestic industry.
-For province-owned forests, the provincial law stipulates that lumber produced from forests in the province shall be used or processed within the province while, for privately-owned forests, the federal law stipulates so.
+For province-owned forests, the provincial law stipulates that lumber produced from forests in the province shall be used or processed within the province while, for privatelyowned forests, the federal law stipulates so.
 Logs are exported only where they are recognized as surplus materials that are not used within the province.
 For province-owned forests, the Lieutenant-Governor or the Provincial Minister of Forests, Lands and Natural Resource Operations determines whether or not logs are surplus materials through examinations conducted by the Timber Export Advisory Committee (TEAC).
-For privately-owned forests, the Minister of International Trade makes such determinations through examinations conducted by the Federal Timber Export Advisory Committee (FTEAC).
+Meanwhile, for privately-owned forests, the Minister of International Trade makes such determinations through examinations conducted by the Federal Timber Export Advisory Committee (FTEAC).
 With regard to lumber produced from province-owned forests, export is banned for all of Yellow cedar and Western Red cedar and high-quality logs of Douglas fir, Western hemlock, and Sitka Spruce, etc., excluding some areas, such as native settlements.
-In addition, the government imposes a "fee in lieu of domestic manufacture" (equivalent to an export tax) between 5 to 15% or \$1/m3, depending on tree species and grades, on the exportation of logs in the southern coastal part of the province (1\$/m3 for logs in the interior part or northern part of the province).
-Furthermore, the amount obtained by multiplying the tariff rate (5-15%) by the factor calculated based on the difference between export price and domestic price (1.1 for the first quarter of 2018) has been imposed from 2013.
+In addition, the government imposes a "fee in lieu of domestic manufacture" (equivalent to an export tax), depending on tree species and grades, on the exportation of logs produced from province-owned forests.
+Furthermore, the amount obtained by multiplying the tariff rate (5-15%) by the factor calculated based on the difference between export price and domestic price (1.1 for the first quarter of 2020) has been imposed on logs produced from the coastal part of province-owned forests since 2013.
+In July 2019, the calculation formula for the fee in lieu of domestic manufacture was revised for some logs produced from the coastal part of province-owned forests, and 10-50% of domestic price or 1 Canadian dollar/m3 was adopted accordingly.
+The fee has been 10-35% of domestic price or 1 Canadian dollar/m3 since December 15, 2019.